symfony/symfony1-docs/more-with-symfony/en/04-Emails.markdown

       $mailer->registerPlugin($plugin);
     }

+Some plugins should be triggered when the emails are actually sent out (AntiFlood, BandwithMonitor, Throttler).
+They should be registered for the realtime transport only.
+Otherwise they would be triggered when email is queued rather than when the queue is flushed.

+In order for those plugins to have the expected behavior, the code below should always be used to register the plugins when a spool is used.
+Note than this code is still valid when the mailer doesn't use a spool.

+    [php]
+    public function configureMailer(sfEvent $event)
+    {
+      $mailer = $event->getSubject();
+      $transport = $mailer->getRealtimeTransport();

+      $transport->registerPlugin(new Swift_Plugins_ThrottlerPlugin(
+        100, Swift_Plugins_ThrottlerPlugin::MESSAGES_PER_MINUTE
+      ));

+      $transport->registerPlugin(Swift_Plugins_AntiFloodPlugin(30));
+    }

 >**TIP**
 >The ["Plugins"](http://swiftmailer.org/docs/plugins) section of the
 >Swift Mailer official documentation describes all you need to know about the